donanhnguyen/nguyenstagram/README.md

 <h2>Log In or Sign Up</h2>
 <br>

-Before being able to enter the application, you must create a profile (like with Instagram).
+Before being able to enter the application, the user create a profile (like with Instagram).
 The user will be greeted with an option to log in to their account if they already have one or register if they do not.

 Below, the user can register for an account and have the option to upload a profile pic.
 However, they do not need to do so in order to create an account.
 They can always edit their profile pic later.
 For now, they will have a default avatar.